-Collyer’s is committed to a policy of open governance and we hope that you are able to find the information you are looking for in these pages.
-However, please feel free to contact our Clerk, Nicola Whitehead, at the College who will be happy to help with any additional information or queries you may have.
+Collyer’s is committed to being both accessible and as open as possible in its decisions and actions for the benefit of all its stakeholders.
+We hope therefore that you are able to find the information you are looking for in these pages.
+However, please feel free to contact our Clerk, Mrs Russha Sellings, at the College who will be happy to help with any additional information or queries you may have Clerk@collyers.ac.uk

 Becoming a governor

 Expressions of interest in becoming a governor are always welcome.

 What do Governors do?

 The Governing Body has overall responsibility for the educational character and strategic direction of the College.
 It works with the senior leadership team to ensure that students are offered a stimulating curriculum and life-enhancing pastoral support so that they may all enjoy their time at the College and achieve their full potential.

 This is underpinned by ambitious and effective business practices and a healthy financial position so that the College can provide the excellent teaching and learning environment for which it is renowned.
 The leadership and governance of the College is inclusive of its stakeholders including staff, parents, employers and the local community, whilst seeking too a wider international reputation for excellence.